RobinKa/tfga/README.md

 Python package for Geometric / Clifford Algebra with TensorFlow 2.

 This project is a work in progress.
 Its API may change and the examples aren't polished yet.
-Suggestions either by opening and issue or by [sending me an email](tora@warlock.ai) are welcome.
+Pull requests and suggestions either by opening an issue or by [sending me an email](mailto:tora@warlock.ai) are welcome.

 ## Installation
 Install using pip: `pip install tfga`